 With over 10 years’ experience in youth development, sports for social change, advocacy and leadership across diverse communities, Assmaah has been instrumental in the development of Creating Chances as a social enterprise and leads the planning, design and implementation of its programs.
 Assmaah is passionate about social justice and finding innovative solutions for youth issues.

 Based in Broken Hill, Making Tracks supports young people who are disengaged from mainstream schooling, training and have significant welfare challenges.
 Seventy per cent are experiencing homelessness, 95 per cent have at least one identifiable health issue, and the majority have been in contact with the legal system.
 The organisation takes a holistic approach to improving engagement, functional life skills and education for young people through a specialised program.
-At TFN Live Sydney, it will be pitching to launch an employment program that provides young people with the skills, knowledge and confidence to gain meaningful work.
+At TFN Life Sydney, it will be pitching to launch an employment program that provides young people with the skills, knowledge and confidence to gain meaningful work.

-Meet the presenter: Julie Gill, CEO, Making Tracks Far West
+About the presenter: Julie Gill, CEO, Making Tracks Far West

 Julie is an experienced teacher with over 18 years’ experience.
 In 2017 she completed a Master of Educational Research, earning the Executive Dean’s Award.
 She is passionate about making positive, sustainable differences for youth and the community.